huaminghuangtw/Evergreen-Notes/Permanent-Notes/always-start-with-end-in-mind.md

 > _“There is nothing so useless as doing efficiently that which should not be done at all.” — Peter Drucker_

 > _“Having lost sight of our objectives, we redoubled our efforts.” — Walt Kelly_

+> _“First say to yourself what you would be; and then do what you have to do.” — Epictetus_

 ---